City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Swagger documentation

-Swagger documentation endpoint located at "api/swagger".
+Swagger documentation endpoint located is at `api/swagger`.
 The documentation is configured so that endpoints are auto generated, along with their comments.
-Future endpoint only need to mark which tag it belong to and which authentication level it have.
-Optional comments can be added for context.
+Future endpoints should be annotated for authentication level and other tags.

-There are 3 authentication level corespond to 3 level of user: admin, youth worker, and junior.
-Each level of user get access to different endpoint.
+There are 3 authentication level corresponding to 3 levels of users: admin, youth worker, and junior.
+Certain endpoints are only available to certain levels.

-Swagger documentation does not document api response.
-If desire api response can be documented manually in the future.
+The Swagger documentation does not document API responses.

 ## Tests